 For example: The Godhead cannot steal because there is nothing that exists of which They are not the Creator, Author and Wwner – even down to the very consciousness of man.
 Therefore, there is no one who owns anything from whom They could steal.

 We believe the tri-unity of God is addressed in scripture from the beginning in Genesis 1:26,

 “And God said, Let Us make man in Our image, after Our likeness: and let them have dominion over the fish of the sea, and over the birds of the heavens, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.”

-Even the Shema, indicates a plurality of entities within the Godhead by the use of the word ‘echad’ ….
+Even the Shema, in Judaism indicates a plurality of entities within the Godhead by the use of the word ‘echad’ ….

 “Listen, Israel: The LORD our God, the LORD is One (echad).” ~ Deut.
 6:4

 This is the same word used for ‘one’ which is true for a husband and a wife.
 It means not singular in person, but unified in purpose.